 In my article How to Make $500 Fast, I mentioned flipping furniture as a great way to make money.
 But furniture isn’t the only thing you can flip for a nice profit.
 There are plenty of items that you can buy at yard sales, thrift stores, flea markets, or on sites like Craigslist and the Facebook Marketplace and sell for a profit (see my list of the easiest things to flip for profit).

 In some cases you may be able to sell the item in the condition you bought it, and in other cases you may need to touch up some paint, clean it up, or do minor repairs.

 Many of the items that you can flip will bring in smaller amounts of money.
 If you want to make bigger amounts, focus on larger or more valuable items.

 In addition to furniture, things like appliances, motorized items (dirt bikes, ATVs, golf carts, jet skis), bicycles, and commercial equipment all present great opportunities.

 Flipping larger items can be a little more work than smaller items, but that’s not necessarily a bad thing.
 If you are willing to jump through a few hoops when everyone else is looking for the easiest option, you’ll find opportunities to make more money.

-For example, appliances can be great items to flip for a nice profit.
+For example, selling used appliances can be a great option when you’re looking for items to flip for a nice profit.
 But because of their size and (sometimes) weight, you may need a truck in order to pick them up.
 The people who buy them from you may also want you to deliver it to them.
 While this may be extra work, you’ll have less competition and it can mean more money for you.